 These supplies will help you organize your homeschool supplies at home.
 They are all pretty affordable too.

 Functional furniture goes a long way towards having an organized space.
 Bookshelves give you a central location to store all of your school books and teachers manuals.
 You can also group smaller items like math manipulatives, pencil boxes, or science experiment supplies in bins and store the bins on the bookshelf.
 I have three book shelves in my homeschool office and three more in my supply closet!
 I always buy bookshelves at thrift stores, making them very affordable.

 Baskets are a great homeschool organizational tool because they come in a variety of sizes to match different needs.
-I use baskets to coral seasonally themed books, worksheets, and boredom busting supplies.
+I use baskets to corral seasonally themed books, worksheets, and boredom busting supplies.
 Thrift stores are dollar stores are my favorite places to buy baskets because they are so inexpensive.

 I think this caddy is technically intended to house picnic ware, but I use it to hold school supplies.
 There are divided spots that I use to hold glue sticks, scissors, and markers.
 I break up the larger area with mason jars.
 Pencils go in one jar, pens in another jar, and a box of crayons in the last spot.
 There is even room to house rulers and a calculator.

 Magazine boxes are perfect for organizing similar books and file folder games.
 I have a magazine box for poetry, one for history, another for science, and one more for math books.
 This saves time because it keeps my books organized by topic.
 I can even just bring the entire magazine box over to the table.

 File folders are super simple homeschool organizational tools.
 They are an inexpensive way to organize papers and homeschool legal documents and records.
 You can even add a few library pockets and organize flash cards, like I did with our sight words.
 I bought a huge box of file folders on Amazon a while ago so I can grab one whenever I need.